itaifrenkel/river_crossing_puzzle/readme.md

 Now, The Farmer is supposed to execute the plan step-by-step.

 In most CrewAI examples you might have read, the list of tasks is static.
-In this example, we dynamically create a new task for each of the plan steps.
+In this example, we use a rask template to dynamically create a new task for each step of the plan.

-Here is the task template with the {step} placeholder:

 ```